Complexity Classification in Infinite-Domain Constraint Satisfaction: Lex-closed Constraints

 \begin{proof} The correctness of the procedure Spec immediately implies the correctness of the procedure Solve.
 In the procedure Spec, after iterated deletion of sinks in $G_\phi$, we have to distinguish three cases.

-In the first case, $Y=X$.
+First, consider the case $V=X$.
 In this case it follows by a straightforward induction from Lemma~\ref{lem:injective-extension} that $\phi$ has an injective solution.
-Otherwise, in the second case, $G_\phi$ contains a sink component $S$ with $|S| \geq 2$.
+Otherwise, consider the case that $G_\phi$ contains a sink component $S$ with $|S| \geq 2$.
 We claim that for all variables $x,y \in S$ we have $x=y$ in all solutions to $\phi$.
-Lemma~\ref{lem:component-contract} applied to $\phi[X \setminus Y]$ implies that all variables in the same sink component must have the same value in every solution, and hence the output is correct in this case as well.
+Lemma~\ref{lem:component-contract} applied to $\phi[V \setminus X]$ implies that all variables in the same sink component must have the same value in every solution, and hence the output is correct in this case as well.

-In the third case, $Y \neq X$, but $G_\phi$ does not contain a sink component.
+In the third case we have $X \neq V$ but $G_\phi$ does not contain a sink component.
 Note that in every solution to $\phi$ some variable must take the minimal value.
 However, since each strongly connected component without outgoing edges contains a blocked vertex, there is no variable that can denote the minimal element, and hence $\phi$ has no solution.
-Because $\phi$ is at all times of the execution of the algorithm implied by the original input constraints, so the algorithm correctly rejects.
+Because $\phi$ is at all times of the execution of the algorithm implied by the original input constraints, the algorithm correctly rejects.

 Since in each recursive call of Solve the instance in the argument has at least one variable less, Solve is executed at most $n$ times.
 It is not difficult to implement the algorithm such that the total running time is cubic in the input size.
 However, it is possible to implicitly represent the constraint graph and to implement all sub-procedures such that the total running time is in $O(nm)$; for the details, we refer to~\cite{ll}. \end{proof}